neondatabase/website/content/docs/guides/logical-replication-guide.md

 isDraft: true
 ---

-In this guide, you will learn how to enable logical replication in Neon, create publications, and configure subscribers to recieve replicated data.
+In this guide, you will learn how to enable logical replication in Neon, create a publication, and configure subscribers to recieve replicated data.

 ## Enable logical replication

 Neon's logical replication feature, which is currently in **Beta**, allows for replication of data to external subscribers.
 These subscribers might include platforms for operational data warehousing, analytical database services, real-time stream processing systems, messaging and event-streaming technologies, change data capture (CDC) ecosystems, data pipeline orchestrators, among others.

 <Admonition type="warning">
 Enabling logical replication results in a permanent modification of the PostgreSQL `wal_level` configuration parameter, changing it from `replica` to `logical` for all databases in your Neon project.
-This change increases the amount of data written to the WAL (Write-Ahead Logging), thereby leading to an increase in storage utilization.
+This change increases the amount of data written to the WAL (Write-Ahead Logging), which will increase your storage consumption.
 It's important to note that once the `wal_level` setting is changed to `logical`, it cannot be reverted.
 </Admonition>

-To enable the logical replication for your project:
+To enable the logical replication for your Neon project:

 1. Select your project in the Neon console.
 2. On the Neon **Dashboard**, select **Settings**.